How Nuon Works - Part 2, Customer Installs

 Customer Stack

-Each install is powered by a stack - a portable CloudFormation Stack, Azure or Google Cloud template that your customer can run to install the application in their account.
-Since the stack is executed directly inside a customer's account using their permissions, they can not only inspect the resources when the install is being setup, but can easily share it with their IT, DevOps or Cloud team to setup.
+Each install is powered by an Install Stack: a portable AWS, Azure, or Google stack that your customer can run to install the application in their account.
+Since the stack is executed directly inside a customer's account using their permissions, they can not only inspect the resources when the install is being setup, but can easily share it with their IT, DevOps, or Cloud team to setup.

-The stack is customer managed and has controls built in to enable the customer to remove permissions, or completely cut off access to the vendor.
+The stack is customer-managed and has controls built in to enable the customer to remove permissions, or completely cut off access to the vendor.

 Runner

 The Nuon runner is an agent that runs alongside your application in each customer account.
-It runs on a virtual machine inside the customer-managed or newly-provisioned VPC and is responsible for provisioning, managing and monitoring the application.
+It runs on a virtual machine inside the customer-managed or newly-provisioned VPC and is responsible for provisioning, managing, and monitoring the application.

-The runner is designed to have toggleable permissions which a customer can dynamically add or remove.
+The runner is designed to have toggle-able permissions which a customer can dynamically add or remove.
 Because the runner is the only permissible actor in the install, customers can easily disable it to cut off all management access for a partially air-gapped environment.

 Once the stack is provisioned, the runner boots up inside the customer's cloud environment and checks in with the Nuon control-plane, so it can provision the app.